 Although marijuana seemed to help some of the study’s participants, it’s important to note that about 70 percent received no relief.
 What’s more, even if cannabis did offer all MS patients consistent, reliable relief, many would be turned off by its psychoactive side-effects, which can cause paranoia, while making it difficult to concentrate and function in everyday social situations.

 On the other hand, numerous patients find relief from MS, when they wear an oral appliance, which relieves pressure on important nerves and blood vessels that feed the brain.
-To learn more about this safe and simple treatment for MS, contact Dr. Winber's office online or call (303) 691-0267 today.
+To learn more about this safe and simple treatment for MS, Contact Us or call (303) 691-0267 today.